chriscohen/streamersonglistoverlay/README.md

 ### showMore

 If ```true```, a "+X more in queue" message will appear at the bottom of the queue when there's more items in the queue than **maxQueueItems**.
 Set this to ```false``` if you don't want this to show at the bottom.

+# showSongLimit

+If set to ```true```, will show the request limit current configured in Streamer Song List.
+Note that the API currently doesn't support showing the number of songs remaining; only the total number allowed.

+# songLimitMessage

+If showSongLimit is ```true```, this controls the message that will appear on the screen.
+The # will be replaced by the maximum number of requests, and plurals (request/requests) will be handled automatically.